Bloomsbury profits boosted by e-book boom

 "We anticipate most markets will reach the US level of e-book sales in the near to medium term future," Bloomsbury said on Tuesday.

-"E-book reader usage is still at an early stage in many of our markets and new and improved reading devices are being competitively marketed, including color tablets and mobile phone applications."
+"E-book reader usage is still at an early stage in many of our markets and new and improved reading devices are being competitively marketed, including colour tablets and mobile phone applications."

 The publisher is also looking forward to strong sales this year of "Three Good Things" by Hugh Fearnley-Whittingstall, the British celebrity chef and Channel 4 television personality who advocates a "back-to-basics" approach to cooking.